-One week ago, on Friday, March 29th, ridesharing giant Lyft was introduced to the stock market and began its life as a publicly traded company, with their Initial Public Offering (IPO).
+One week ago, on Friday, March 29th, ridesharing giant Lyft began its life as a publicly-traded company.

-Lyft (NASDAQ:LYFT) was the first of several major companies, many of which in the technology sector, who were expected to produce an IPO in 2019.
+Lyft (NASDAQ:LYFT) was the first of several major tech companies expected to go public to actually do so in 2019.
 Among notable others, this is including Lyft’s main competitor, Uber, who Lyft has apparently beaten in the supposed race to go public in 2019, a race which Uber CEO Dara Khosrowshahi did not appear to recognize, stating in January that the company would “do it when we’re ready” in response to IPO talks.
 Despite this, Uber is expected to begin trading publicly sometime in this coming month.

-The San Francisco based Lyft was previously valued at $15.1 billion having raised nearly $5 billion in funding, with investments le by Fidelity.
+The San Francisco based Lyft was previously valued at $15.1 billion.
+They had raised nearly $5 billion in funding, with investments led by Fidelity.
 In their IPO filings in early March, Lyft set a price range capped at $68 per share, but a week before release day, their listed share price was pushed to $72.
 Shares opened just before midday at $87.24 per share, well above the list price of $72 but later in the day, the stock lost value and hit $81 by 1:00 pm.

-Since release day, the stock has declined a fair amount, amounting from some some investors c choosing to be bearish on the company but throughout this past week, its rise has been steady.
-At no point has the stock traded below its original higher-end list price of $68 and currently is trading well above $72.
+Since release day, the stock has declined a fair amount.
+This amounts from some investors choosing to be bearish on the company.
+But, throughout this past week, its rise has been steady.
+At no point has the stock traded below its original higher-end list price of $68.
+Currently, it is trading well above $72.

 Lyft’s largest, and significantly larger competitor, Uber, is set to go public this month.
-Uber’s latest valuation gives them a market cap of over $100 billion, compared to Lyft’s new market value of about $21 billion.
+Uber’s latest valuation places them at over $100 billion, compared to Lyft’s new market value of about $21 billion.
 The upcoming release of Uber’s IPO may affect the share prices of Lyft in the days following it.
 This may be an extra cause of short term trades, with short term investors making bets on Lyft’s competition with Uber based on Uber’s performance, adding to the issues surrounding “flipping” and the accuracy of Lyft’s current market value.

 Only time can truly tell the early performance of Lyft’s stock as a multitude of factors over the coming weeks will further affect its later attributes.